Conor Hourihane: Aston Villa sign Barnsley captain for undisclosed fee

 Championship club Aston Villa have signed Barnsley captain Conor Hourihane for an undisclosed fee on a three-and-a-half-year deal.

-The 25-year-old made 112 league appearances for the Tykes, scoring 29 goals, after joining from Plymouth.
+The 25-year-old made 112 league appearances for the Tykes, scoring 29 goals, after signing from Plymouth.

 He joins former Barnsley team-mate James Bree, 19, at Villa Park after he joined Steve Bruce's side on Wednesday.